 C’mon, admit it.
 You spend a lot more time watching videos on YouTube than you’d like to let on.
-We get it, especially since you can easily delegate all your homework assignments to professional paper writers from EssayService, a top college essay writing service for students and graduates to free up time.
+We get it, especially since you can easily delegate all your homework assignments to professional paper writers from EssayService, a top college essay and resume writing service for students and graduates to free up time.
 Videos are often entertaining.
 Plus, because they are visual, they cause us to see things a bit differently.
 However, the video doesn’t seem to be as popular as a tool to convert leads.
 Did you know that if you have a video on your landing page, you can increase your conversion rate by 80%?
 That is a proven fact that can be verified by EyeWideDigital.
 In this article, we will review several tips on how video use on your B2B landing page can improve your conversion rate.

 Think back to the last time you spent time on YouTube.
 How many of the online videos did you click on to watch that were longer than two or three minutes in length?
 If you don’t usually click on long videos, there is a good reason why.
 You, like most everyone else, lose interest the longer a video runs.
 Marketing videos have to be short – in the one-minute range – to be completely viewed.
 Analytics show that audience numbers drop drastically halfway through a video and the final number of viewers is even less at the end of the video.
 The solution is to front-load your very short video with all the important things you want to get across first.
 That way, if viewers don’t stick around, they should have caught the gist early.
 Oh, and be engaging.
 Do something that makes your video stand out from the crowd.